NonePerson/DebateGame-v1.0/README.md

 A. The game's mechanics are somewhat complicated, so it's not recommended to learn them by trial and error.
-There's an option via the meun main (you'll see later) that enables to you to scroll throught a manual written for the game, and when you'll enter each game mode, explanations about the mode will pop up for you.
+There's an option via the meun main (you'll see later) that enables to you to scroll throught a manual written for the game, and when you'll enter each game mode for the first time, explanations about the mode will pop up for you.

 B. Whatever I say in the game: